 Definitions of terms used in the present document can be found in the Plant health glossary of terms.

 Canadian Food Inspection Agency Fees Notice, Canada Gazette, Part 1 (05/13/2000)

 The CFIA charges fees in accordance with the Canadian Food Inspection Agency Fees Notice.
 Anyone requiring further information regarding fees may contact their local CFIA office or visit the CFIA's Fees Notice website.

 - Emerald ash borer (Agrilus plannipenis)

 - Bronze birch borer (Agrilus anxius)

-Round or sawn wood products (poles, sawn wood, cants, manufactured homes, trusses, etc.) of the following species are regulated to prevent the entry and spread of
+Round or sawn wood products (poles, sawn wood, cants, etc.) of the following species are regulated to prevent the entry and spread of:

 - Betula spp.

 All areas of Canada are regulated.
-The EU does not recognize Pest Free Areas for emerald ash borer (EAB) in Canada; therefore Pest Free Areas cannot be used as a basis for phytosanitary certification of Canadian origin ash to the EU.
-Exporters intending to export regulated commodities from all areas must comply with the requirements specified in Section 2 of this policy directive.
+The EU does not recognize Pest Free Areas for emerald ash borer (EAB) in Canada and the US; therefore Pest Free Areas cannot be used as a basis for phytosanitary certification of Canadian or US origin ash to the EU.
+Exporters intending to export regulated commodities from all areas of Canada or the US must comply with the requirements specified in Section 2 of this policy directive.